How Does Your Net Promoter Score Compare to Your Training Industry Counterparts?

 The average NPS rating across all training providers on Coursecheck over 12 months was +67 but as you can see from the chart, this masks some big variations.
-The most commonly achieved NPS was between +65 and +75 but around half all companies were below that level.
-At the other end of the scale, the numbers fall more sharply with only 17% of companies managing to achieve a score of over 75.
+The most commonly achieved NPS was between +75 and +85 but over half of all companies were below that level.
+At the other end of the scale, the numbers fall more sharply with only 19% of companies managing to achieve a score of over 85.

 NPS by company size

 Here's how we defined company size:

 When we looked at average NPS by company size, we noticed a clear correlation, with smaller companies on average, outperforming their larger counterparts.

 Our ideas on why smaller training companies gain higher NPS ratings than bigger ones:

 How the price of training affects your NPS

 Looking at NPS based on the typical price of training, we found a correlation.